-- Acquire advanced knowledge in the field of business administration, - Acquire theoretical and practical research skills, - Apply advanced knowledge in an area of business administration and practical research skills to address complex problems in the workplace, - Defend a dissertation that: (a) contains critical evaluation and synthesis of the existing body of knowledge in a relevant area of business administration; (b) makes an original contribution to knowledge in business administration; (c) adheres to the highest standards of research ethics; (d) is of publishable quality, - Develop critical thinking and communication skills.
+- 1. Critically evaluate contemporary businesses administration issues with an emphasis on sustainable business practices and the various approaches to address them. - Apply a range of quantitative and/or qualitative research methods to solve current and dynamic business problems. - 3.
+Apply advanced knowledge in business management and practical research skills to solve complex business problems and/or create sustainable business organizations. - 4.
+Defend research/dissertation that: (a) contains critical evaluation and synthesis of existing body of knowledge in a relevant area of business administration; (b) makes original contribution and impact to knowledge in business administration; (c) adheres to the ethical standards in executing business administration research; and (d) merits publication. - 5.
+Demonstrate superior proficiency in articulating research ideas in writing and presentations